bitcoindevkit/bitcoindevkit.org/docs/_blog/first_bdk_taproot_tx_part_2.md

 description: "A quick overview of the changes made to bdk, rust-miniscript and rust-bitcoin to make a Taproot transaction"
 authors:
     - Alekos Filini
-date: "2021-11-25"
+date: "2021-12-10"
 tags: ["BDK", "taproot", "miniscript"]
-permalink: "/blog/2021/11/first-bdk-taproot-tx-look-at-the-code-part-2"
+permalink: "/blog/2021/12/first-bdk-taproot-tx-look-at-the-code-part-2"
 ---

 This is the second part of a two-part blog series in which I talk through the changes made to BDK to make a Taproot transaction.
 If you haven't read it yet, check out [Part 1].

 While in the first part I managed to show full raw commits, in this case I will only focus on the relevant changes, otherwise the post would get very long.
-You can always find the full diff here, if you are interested in that.
+You can always find the [full diff] here, if you are interested in that.

 ## Shortcuts